 Monthly deer repellent sprays are highly effective in deterring deer browsing during the peak months of December through March.
 We rotate our products to keep deer from developing a tolerance.

 For best protection, you’ll want to start applying deer spray in late fall.

 If you’d like us to take a look at your shrubs and recommend the best approach to keep them healthy this winter, just give us a call.
-We’re happy to provide you with a free property analysis and quote.
+We’re happy to provide you with a free property analysis and quote for winter shrub protection.